-Off track there are two guides houses in Queenstown.
+Off track there are guide houses in Queenstown.
 These are operated similar to a hostel - rooms and beds are not allocated, but can be used for the duration of days off.
-Lockers are provided for personal belongings to be put away, so the space is available for guides coming off the track to use.
-Using the guide flats is optional and a nominal rent is charged to cover house expenses.
+Using the guide houses is optional and rent is charged to cover house expenses.